Amsterdam Red Light District Tours

 Can I take pictures during the tour?

-During the tour you will be able to take pictures of the visit but not of the prostitutes in the shop windows as it is totally forbidden.
-You could get into trouble with the City Council if they know that you are taking pictures of them as a tourist attraction.
+During the tour you can take pictures of the tour but not of the prostitutes in the shop windows as this is strictly forbidden.
+You could get into trouble with the City Council if they know that you are taking pictures as a tourist attraction.

-To make sure that the regulations governing the Red Light District are respected, police and social workers circulate around the neighborhood to make sure that this is the case.
+To check that the Red Light District regulations are respected, police and social workers circulate around the neighborhood to make sure that this is the case.

 Is the Red Light District safe?

-Despite being an area known for prostitution, drugs and, in short, vice, in general terms it is a safe neighborhood to visit both alone and in groups.
-However, as in all tourist sites in a large European city, it is advisable to beware of pickpockets and not to go into lonely and dark streets at night.
+Despite being an area known for prostitution, drugs and vice, it is generally safe to visit alone or in a group.
+However, as in all tourist sites in a large European city, it is advisable to be careful with pickpockets and not to go into lonely and dark streets at night.

 In this way, what was once a seedy area of the capital is becoming one of the trendiest places in the heart of Amsterdam.